nitish-pandey/Emotion-Classification/README.md

 First of all ,we have to import all the required libraries like nltk, sklearn , etc.

-And then , we have to import our dataset which contains the messages with the label of spam or not spam.
+And then , we have to import our dataset which contains the messages with the label of emotion.

 We have our dataset in the **txt** format .
 The each line in txt file contains one message along with the corresponding emotion separated by " ; " .
 We import our data using **pandas** library and save as the dataframe.